stowball/hucssley-hireup-demo-vue/rethinking-css.md

 ## Introducing Hucssley

-A CSS framework which provides atomic utility classes for rapidly building, consistent, performant custom user interfaces.
+A CSS framework which provides atomic utility classes for rapidly building consistent and performant user interfaces.

 It has: